wunderio/lando-drupal/README.md

 - **node:** Configuration for Node.js 16, with npm installation.
 - **proxy:** Configuration for proxy settings.

+Service commands that are defined as scripts (.lando/core/services-*.sh files) can be overwritten by adding them in .lando/custom/ folder with the same name.
+Currently, there is 1 script:

+- .lando/core/services-appserver-build.sh

 **Custom Events:**

 - **post-db-import:** Custom event to rebuild Drupal cache and log in the local user after a database import.